hackjutsu/personal-blog/source/_posts/Maven POM in Action.md

 [Check out this post for more details about the BaseBuild element](https://maven.apache.org/pom.html#The_Basics).

 ##### Resources
 Resources are not (usually) code.
-They are not compiled, but are items meant to be bundled within your project or used for various other reasons.
+They are not compiled, but are items meant to be bundled within our project or used for various other reasons.
 ``` xml
   <build>
     ...